- Search The Registry

 *On this date in 1973, The Spook Who Sat by the Door (film) opened in American movie theaters.

-The soundtrack was an original score composed by Herbie Hancock, who grew up in the same neighborhood as Greenlee.
-In 2012, the film was added to the National Film Registry which annually chooses 25 films that are "culturally, historically or aesthetically significant".
+The soundtrack was an original score from Herbie Hancock, who grew up in the Greenlee neighborhood.
+In 2012, the film was added to the National Film Registry, which annually chooses 25 films that are "culturally, historically or aesthetically significant."